 Informal Grade Appeal: If the student believes their grade is incorrect or unfair, they must discuss the matter first with the instructor.
 The instructor responds to the student with an explanation of the grade.
 In most cases, the discussion between the student and the instructor should suffice and the matter should not need to be carried further.
-If the instructor decides a grade change is warranted, they must notify the student and submit the new grade in writing to the assistant director, academic advising, along with a reason for the grade change.
+If the instructor decides a grade change is warranted, they must notify the student and submit the new grade in writing to the associate director, academic advising, along with a reason for the grade change.
 If the instructor does not believe there is merit for a grade change, they notify the student of their decision.
 If the matter is not resolved, the student may follow the Formal Grade Appeal process below.

 Formal Grade Appeal:

-- If, after discussion with the instructor, the student is not satisfied or has additional questions or objections, they must write to the instructor and the instructor will respond specifically addressing the student’s questions and/or objections.
+1. If, after discussion with the instructor, the student is not satisfied or has additional questions or objections, they must write to the instructor and the instructor will respond specifically addressing the student’s questions and/or objections.
 If the instructor agrees that a grade change is warranted, they will submit the change in writing.
-The assistant director, academic advising should be copied on all communications and will contact the student in writing with the results.
+The associate director, academic advising should be copied on all communications and will contact the student in writing with the results.

-- If the matter still remains unresolved, the student may request a meeting with a committee comprised of the assistant director, academic advising, the program manager and/or associate director for business operations and enrollment, providing any supporting materials for consideration.
+3. If the matter still remains unresolved, the student may request a meeting with a committee comprised of the associate director, academic advising, the program manager and/or associate director for business operations and enrollment, providing any supporting materials for consideration.
 If this committee determines that the grade should be changed, it will request that the instructor make the change, providing the instructor with a written explanation of its reasons.
-The assistant director, academic advising will contact the student in writing with the result of this discussion.
+The associate director, academic advising will contact the student in writing with the result of this discussion.
 Should the instructor decline to change the grade, they must provide a written explanation for refusal.
 If the committee determines that the student’s appeal should be denied, the decision is final and the matter will be considered closed.
 (Note: RISD CE reserves the right to appoint a designee in place of one of the committee members, should they be unavailable to participate.)

-- If the committee believes that the student’s grade appeal has merit after the instructor refuses to change the grade, it will arrange for an alternate instructor (or related professional) to review the student’s course work and make a final recommendation of the grade.
+4. If the committee believes that the student’s grade appeal has merit after the instructor refuses to change the grade, it will arrange for an alternate instructor (or related professional) to review the student’s course work and make a final recommendation of the grade.
 After considering the alternate instructor’s review, the committee will then recommend that the grade be changed, if warranted.
-The assistant director, academic advising will notify the student and the instructor of the decision and ask the instructor to implement the grade change within ten days.
-If the instructor continues to decline, the assistant director, academic advising will change the grade, notifying the instructor and the student of this action.
+The associate director, academic advising will notify the student and the instructor of the decision and ask the instructor to implement the grade change within ten days.
+If the instructor continues to decline, the associate director, academic advising will change the grade, notifying the instructor and the student of this action.

 RISD CE uses Parchment to process official transcript requests.
 You may order paper transcripts or e-transcripts with this service.
 To place your online order, please visit the Parchment Transcript Request page.
 If you have requested transcripts via Parchment for RISD Continuing Education prior to August 1, 2018, you will be required to create a new username and password.
 Unofficial transcripts are available in the Student Portal under the “My Enrollment History + Transcript” tab.